Wonder Woman: Odyssey

 He risked much as he used a rope ladder to climb up high and inside the vehicle.
 “Whoo!
 Almost fell,” he sighed.
 “Robot plane — take me to Paradise Island!” he ordered.

 The plane silently obeyed, and Steve Trevor soared toward an uncertain destiny.
-He felt the plane surge forward over the wine-dark sea, and he prayed anew that somehow the Amazons could restore his love.
+He felt the plane surge forward over the wine-dark sea and prayed anew that somehow the Amazons could restore his love.

 “They brought me back from death, and they can do the same for Diana,” he vowed to himself.

-The plane entered a huge cloud bank, and ancient columns and the splendor of ancient Grecian civilization spread itself beneath him in its timeless manner.
+The plane entered a huge cloud bank, and ancient columns along with the splendor of ancient Grecian civilization spread beneath him in its timeless manner.

 “I did it!” he cried out triumphantly.
 “This is Paradise Island!
 Angel, I’m coming for you.”

-Then he gasped at what came into sight, and Steve Trevor knew no more as the wild magic released by the War of Darkness and Light that followed in the wake of the Crisis briefly weakened the barriers and allowed the robot plane to escape the bounds of Earth-One to an unknown destination. (*)
+Then he gasped at what came into sight, and Steve Trevor knew no more as the wild magic released by the War of Darkness and Light that followed in the wake of the Crisis briefly weakened the barriers, allowing the robot plane to escape the bounds of Earth-One to an unknown destination. (*)

 [(*) Editor’s note: See The Night Force: The War of Darkness and Light.]